Thousands of Afghan elders to decide if U.S. troops stay or go

 "Since then discussions have been ongoing with the Afghans to finalise the text ahead of the Loya Jirga.
 We continue to believe the BSA is in the interests of both countries."

-(Additional reporting by Dylan Welch, Matt Spetalnick, Mirwais Harooni and Adrian Croft; Writing by Dylan Welch; Editing by Maria Golovnina and Ralph Boulton)
+(Additional reporting by Dylan Welch, Matt Spetalnick and Adrian Croft; Writing by Dylan Welch; Editing by Maria Golovnina and Robert Birsel)